LASD Deputy Fatally Shoots Man In Willowbrook

 The shooting happened at about 5:30 p.m. near 121st Street and Willowbrook Avenue, near Mona Park, according to the department.

-The man, described by deputies as a suspect, was pronounced dead at the scene.
+The deputy then opened fire, striking the suspect.
+The man was pronounced dead at the scene.
+No deputies were injured.

-It was not immediately clear what the man was suspected of doing or what led up to the shooting.

 (© Copyright 2020 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)